-Murray’s 50 points power Nuggets past crumbling Cavaliers
+Murray scores historic 50 as Nuggets down crumbling Cavs

 They made their first 12 shots, opened a 22-point lead in the second half and then let Murray close out the Cavs.

 The Nuggets thrashed the Cavaliers on Feb.
-10, beating them by 38 points and prompting Cleveland coach J.B.
-Bickerstaff to criticize his players for being “embarrassed.”
+10, beating them by 38 points and prompting Bickerstaff to criticize his players for being “embarrassed.”
 He expected a better effort in the rematch between the teams.

 “I hope our guys respond,” he said 90 minutes before tip.